Rosè all day??? I’ve never been a fan of rosè but give me a cool, crisp glass of Sauv Blanc and...

 If you are ready to change your relationship with alcohol,

-You'll have to sign up by entering your name and email,
+You'll have to sign up by entering your name and email to receive this gift,

 Inside the And Yet, Rosé All Day?
-Webinar:
+Audio and Workbook:

 The Power Of 3s:

 1.)
 I'll share with you 3 ways to consciously change your relationship with alcohol.

 2.)
 We will cover 3 things to be prepared for when you do change your relationship with alcohol.

 3.)
 We'll discuss 3 things that *finally* worked for me as I was changing my relationship with alcohol.

 Plus, I'll give you my answer to why it is so hard for women

 who are doing #allthethings to change their relationship with alcohol.